The Institute for Advanced Study (IAS) conducts application processes for many of our programs.

 General Calendar of IAS Applications

-- Friday, October 19, 2012 Residential Fellows, decisions generally announced beginning of spring semester
+- Friday, October 18, 2013 Faculty Fellows, decisions generally announced beginning of spring semester.

-- Friday, October 19, 2012 Interdisciplinary Doctoral Fellows, decisions announced by the Graduate School in spring semester (please note that the IAS deadline is earlier than the graduate school deadline of November 19, 2012.)
+- Friday, October 18, 2013 Interdisciplinary Doctoral Fellows, decisions announced by the Graduate School in spring semester (please note that the IAS deadline is earlier than the graduate school deadline).

-- Thursday, January 31, 2013 – Research and Creative Collaboratives, decisions generally announced mid-April
+- Thursday, January 30, 2014 – Research and Creative Collaboratives, decisions generally announced mid-April.

 The Institute for Advanced Study is pleased to be one of the sites for the Graduate School’s Interdisciplinary Doctoral Fellowships which are located in the University’s interdisciplinary research centers and institutes.
 Interdisciplinary graduate fellows at the IAS are full members of the intellectual community of the IAS.
 They are given workspace with computer at the IAS, participate in weekly lunches with residential faculty fellows and visiting fellows, and make an informal presentation of their work in progress to other IAS fellows once each semester.
 Graduate fellows are expected to be in residence at the IAS for their year of fellowship and to participate actively in IAS programs.